yorikvanhavre/FreeCAD-manual/installing.md

 ### Installing additional content

-As the FreeCAD project and its community grows quickly, and also thansk to being easy to extend, external contributions and side-projects made by community members and other enthusiasts begin to appear everywhere on the internet.
+As the FreeCAD project and its community grows quickly, and also because it is easy to extend, external contributions and side-projects made by community members and other enthusiasts begin to appear everywhere on the internet.
 There is an effort going on to gather all these interesting additions in one place, on the [FreeCAD github page](https://github.com/FreeCAD).
 There, among other things, you will find: